-- Develop senior and youth focused programs that can be initiated off-site until indoor facilities are developed. - Advertize new programs through a variety outlets (social media, print, and local partners). - · Meet yearly to discuss arts and culture focused programs and partners in the area.
+- Develop senior and youth focused programs that can be initiated offsite or at McFalls Landing and event - Advertize new programs through a variety outlets (social media, print, and local partners). - · Meet yearly to discuss arts and culture focused programs and partners in the area.
 Identify programs that this area of Anderson County can offer now and in the future with facility and staffing changes. - Advertise other local programs through the Parks Department website and social media outlets to fill a gap in service.